Mazda L engine

-In 2010, Ford introduced a GDI turbo variant of the Mazda LF engine design as the EcoBoost 2.0L, using Ford's own manifold and engine control systems.
-Ford plans to use the L-engine well into the future for their EcoBoost and Duratec 4-cylinder generations.
-In 2011, Mazda ceased to develop the L-engine and replaced it with the SkyActiv-G engine - an extensively revised evolution of the Mazda L-engine.
+In 2010, Ford introduced a 2.0-liter GDI turbo variant of the Mazda LF engine design as the EcoBoost, using Ford's own manifold and engine control systems.
+Ford plans to use the L-engine well into the future for their EcoBoost and Duratec four-cylinder generations.
+In 2011, Mazda ceased further developments of the L-engine and replaced it with the SkyActiv-G engine—an extensive evolution of the Mazda L-engine.
 At this time, Ford will be the only manufacturer still using the Mazda L-engine design.